Alfresco/alfresco-ng2-components/docs/content-node-selector.component.md

 a row filter to hide document nodes in a folder selector.
 See the [Advanced Usage and Customization](document-list.component.md#advanced-usage-and-customization) section of the Document List page to learn how these functions are implemented.

+### Using the breadcrumbTransform function

+The `breadcrumbTransform` property of `ContentNodeSelectorComponentData` lets you modify the Node object that is used to generate the list of breadcrumbs.
+You can use this, for example, to remove path elements that are not relevant to the use case.
+See the [Breadcrumb component](breadcrumb.component.md) page for an example of how to use this function.

 ## See also